intel-lab-lkp/linux/Documentation/devicetree/bindings/dts-coding-style.rst

 3. Status is the last information to annotate that device node is or is not finished (board resources are needed).

+The above-described ordering specifies the preferred ordering of property groups, while the individual properties inside each group shall use natural sort order by the property name.
+More specifically, natural sort order shall apply to multi-digit numbers found inside the property names, while alpha- numerical ordering shall apply otherwise.

 Example::

 	/* SoC DTSI */